Hohenstaufen: End of the Staufer dynasty

 Conrad IV was succeeded as duke of Swabia by his only son, two-year-old Conradin.
 By this time, the office of duke of Swabia had been fully subsumed into the office of the king, and without royal authority had become meaningless.
 In 1261, attempts to elect young Conradin king were unsuccessful.
 He also had to defend Sicily against an invasion, sponsored by Pope Urban IV (Jacques Pantaléon) and Pope Clement IV (Guy Folques), by Charles of Anjou, a brother of the French king.
 Charles had been promised by the popes the Kingdom of Sicily, where he would replace the relatives of Frederick II.
 Charles had defeated Conradin's uncle Manfred, King of Sicily, in the Battle of Benevento on 26 February 1266.
 The king himself, refusing to flee, rushed into the midst of his enemies and was killed.
 Conradin's campaign to retake control ended with his defeat in 1268 at the Battle of Tagliacozzo, after which he was handed over to Charles, who had him publicly executed at Naples.
 With Conradin, the direct line of the Dukes of Swabia finally ceased to exist, though most of the later emperors were descended from the Staufer dynasty indirectly.

 The last member of the dynasty was Manfred's son, Henry [Enrico], who died in captivity at Castel dell'Ovo on 31 October 1318.

 During the political decentralization of the late Staufer period, the population had grown from an estimated 8 million in 1200 to about 14 million in 1300, and the number of towns increased tenfold.
 The most heavily urbanized areas of Germany were in the south and the west.
 Towns often developed a degree of independence, but many were subordinate to local rulers if not immediate to the emperor.
 Colonization of the east also continued in the thirteenth century, most notably through the efforts of the Teutonic Knights.
 German merchants also began trading extensively on the Baltic.

 Legacy

 The Kyffhäuser Monument was erected to commemorate Frederick I, and was inaugurated in 1896.

-9th SS Panzer Division Hohenstaufen (1942 - 1945)

 On October 29, 1968, the 700th anniversary of the death of Konradin, a society known as "Society for Staufer History" (de) was founded in Göppingen.

 The Castel del Monte, Apulia which was built during the 1240s by the Emperor Frederick II was designated as a World Heritage Site in 1996.

 The German artist, Hans Kloss, painted his Staufer-Rundbild depicting in great detail the history of the House of Hohenstaufen, in Lorch Monastery.

 From 2000 to 2018, the Committee of Staufer Friends (de) has built thirty-eight Staufer steles (de) in Germany, France, Italy, Austria, Czech Republic and the Netherlands.